philc/book-notes/four thousand weeks - oliver burkeman.md

   should be thankful we get to pick one of them at all.
 * "When people finally *do* choose, in a relatively irreversible way, they're usually much happier as a result.
-We'll do almost anything to avoid burning our bridges, to keep alive the fantasy of a future unconstrained by limitation, yet having burned them, we're generally please that we did so."
+We'll do almost anything to avoid burning our bridges, to keep alive the fantasy of a future unconstrained by limitation, yet having burned them, we're generally pleased that we did so."
 * "The 'joy of missing out': the recognition that the renunciation of alternatives is what makes their choice a meaningful one in the first place."